ctfer-io/chall-manager/DESIGN_DOCUMENT.md

 Integrations should be aware of this scenario and handle that case to recover properly.
 Such scenario is realistic as it could also happen through chaos enginerring practices.

+Finally, we would like to warn the integrators and administrators that would like to use the chall-manager: let's have _n_ sources (either user or team depending on the CTF mode) and _m_ challenges that require the creation of resources.
+At most (worst case) the CTF event will have to boot up to _n*m_ _Challenge Scenario on Demand_.
+The number of resources that need to be created will grow at a the same factor _n*m_.
+For instance, the DUCTF2023 handled two thousands teams, and if we imagine there would have been 3 _Challenge Scenario on Demand_ typed challenge that makes use of the [SDK](#sdk) _ExposedMonopod_ builder, they could have created 6 thousands pods, 6 thousands services, 6 thousands ingresses, etc.
+Please make sure your infrastructure can handle such a load, in case the worst case become a reality.
+Elseway, players can set down the infrastructure through involuntary DoS/DDoS.
+Furthermore, if you are running into a cloud provider (GCP, AWS, etc.) there should be major bills by the end of your event.
+In case an integrator wants to avoid that, you could implement rate limiting, either with a total number of _Challenge Scenario on Demand_ running at the same time (may not be appreciated by the players who don't have any running instance to work on) or a quota per source like _n_ _Challenge Scenario on Demand_ requests for the whole event, with or without time limit.

 ### SDK

 The SDK is a major functionality provided by the chall-manager.
 By nature, as we recommend using the chall-manager as a Kubernetes-native μService, the SDK is aligned with this so is the API too.

-It gives the Pulumi entrypoint inputs (especially the namespace to deploy resources into and the identity) and expect as output the connection information string (e.g. `curl -v https://a5d6...38cf.ctfer.io`).
+It gives the Pulumi entrypoint inputs (especially the namespace to deploy resources into and the _identity_) and expect as output the connection information string (e.g. `curl -v https://a5d6...38cf.ctfer.io`).
-The _identity_ is a 32-chars unique string that identifies the _Challenge Scenario on Demand_ resources.
-It could be used to create ingresses, be used as a random seed for secrets, etc.

 When looking for deploying challenge with a single `Pod` replica as part of a `Deployment`, and then exposing it with a `Service`, isolating it with `NetworkPolicies` in an effort of security by design, etc. This could be a big overhead for the _ChallOps_ (the collaboration of the _ChallMaker_ and _Ops_ roles, either as one person denoted _ChallOps_ or multiple ones).
 To avoid this, the Software Development Kit (denoted _SDK_) provided natively gives you access to standard deployment scenarios: